jfodera/Finder/README.md

 ## Note to User:

 There are 2 different account types: 'users' and 'recorders'.
-Users can only subit lost items while recorders act as an admin (like public safety) that can creat matches and add found items.
-Log ins for each are below:
+Users can only subit lost items while recorders act as an admin (like public safety) that can create matches and add found items.
+Logins for each are below:

 The Database the live version is connected to is a 'mock' DB.
 It is not filled with real lost/found items and is instead meant to be played with in order to undertand the functionality of the site.
 So feel free to add lost/found items or match them when logged in as a recorder.